Kairn/rakurima/README.md

 # Rakurima

-This is a Rust based implementation of distributed system challenges conducted using the [Maelstrom](https://github.com/jepsen-io/maelstrom/tree/main) workbench.
+This is a Rust based implementation of solving distributed system challenges conducted using the [Maelstrom](https://github.com/jepsen-io/maelstrom/tree/main) workbench.

 ## Setup
 * Make sure to have [JDK 11+](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html) on the system, runtime for Clojure (language for Maelstrom).